DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 ### Q7.
 Object is an instance of class, justify your answer.

-**Question 7: Object is an instance of class, justify your answer.**

 - A **class** is like a blueprint or template that defines the structure and behavior of objects.
 - An **object** is a specific instance created from that class blueprint.
 - **Justification:**